Welcome to today's edition of the Rush 24-7 podcast.

 Again, trying to suppress the hacking cough that has been plaguing me since Sunday.

-This is the kind of stuff that the DNC, Howard Dean, and uh some of the others in the Democrat Party and the left have been shrieking for six years now.
+This is the kind of stuff that the DNC, Howard Dean, and some of the others in the Democrat Party and the left have been shrieking for six years now.

 Also, this flap with Nancy Pelosi and her airplane and her travel.

-Picked up steam, I followed it all week when I was gone.
+I followed it all week when I was gone.

-And there's something about this that made no sense to me.
+I know a little bit about airplanes, and there's something about this that made no sense to me.

-When I was told, or when I read that the plane that the Air Force gave Pelosi could not make it coast to coast, that it was a commuter jet.
+When I was told, or when I read that the plane that the Air Force gave Pelosi could not make it coast to coast, that it was a commuter jet, I said, What the hell is that?

 There's no such thing.

-The airplane that the Air Force wanted to give Nancy Pelosi is the Gulf Stream III.
+The airplane that the Air Force wanted to give Nancy Pelosi is the Gulfstream III.

-Uh the Gulf Stream, there's a G3, G4, G5, or 450 and 550 now.
+The Gulfstream, there's a G3, G4, G5, or 450 and 550 now.

 It'll see 12 people.